Pelvic Heaviness or Bulging? Understanding Pelvic Organ Prolapse

 ✅ Offer ongoing support

-Can Prolapse Be Cured Without Surgery?
+Can Prolapse Be Managed Without Surgery?

 Many women can manage or reduce prolapse symptoms without surgery, especially if caught early.
 Physiotherapy can: